 ENG 365.
 Children's and Young Adult Literature.
-4 hours.
+4 Hours.

 Books children read from when there was no "children's literature" up to modern books and evolving literary forms written with children and young adults in mind.
-Encompasses both literature and a social history of children and the family.
+Encompasses both literature and a social history of children and the family.Coures Information: Prerequisites: C in ENG 102 or equivalent.

 ENG 367.
 ECCE: Effective Tutoring Through Service-Learning.
-3 hours.
+3 Hours.

 This course teaches students to tutor high school and college-level students with an emphasis on writing in face-to-face, online, one-to-one, and group tutoring sessions.
 The course will convene in three chronological formats: orientation of how to tutor, service-learning hours, and reflections on application of tutoring theories in the service-learning hours.
-Same as EXL 378.
+Course Information: Same as IPL 378.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.

 ENG 368.
 ECCE: Creative Writing, Publishing, and Community.
-4 hours.
+4 Hours.

 Designed for students interested in multiple aspects of literary production (writing, editing, publishing, and teaching), this course will explore the position and social functions of creative writing at the national, regional, and local levels.
 We will pay particular attention to issues of race, class, gender, and sexual orientation.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 ENG 369.
 ECCE: Verbal Arts in the Community.
-4 hours.
+4 Hours.

 Language structures the way that we speak, read, and write, and our social interactions as a whole.
-The verbal arts express a community?s values and desires and provides a thread that weaves together its social fabric.
+The verbal arts express a community's values and desires and provides a thread that weaves together its social fabric.
 We will investigate how that occurs.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Engagement Experience.

 ENG 370.
-Topics in Creative Writing I. 4 hours.
+Topics in Creative Writing I. 4 Hours.

 Study of topics and themes regarding the production of creative writing.
-Topics vary.
+Course Information: Topics vary.

 ENG 371.
 Creative Writing Poetry.
-4 hours.
+4 Hours.

 This course builds upon the literary techniques and methods of analysis introduced in ENG 272, while providing a more comprehensive grounding on contemporary poetry.
 Round table workshops emphasize a critical, constructive treatment of student works-in-progress.
-Prerequisite: C or better in ENG 272 or permission from the instructor after submission of a writing sample.
+Course Information: Prerequisites: C or better in ENG 272 or permission from the instructor after submission of a writing sample.